n4z03/Undefined-Behaviour/README.md

 On the backend, I contributed to the implementation and integration of core routes such as meeting requests and bookings, ensuring they aligned with the frontend requirements and supported the full user flow (request → accept/decline → booking → dashboard updates).
 I also implemented the owner-owner meeting requests pipeline, and edited the frontend accordingly.

 I also handled debugging and system integration across the project, particularly ensuring that different components (calendar, requests, dashboards, and backend endpoints) worked together correctly.
+This is mostly where I used the help of AI.
 This included refining UI interactions, fixing inconsistencies in state updates, and improving overall usability.

 Overall, my contributions focused on: